-B. Rapidplay
+A. Rapidplay

-- B1 A 'Rapidplay' game is one where either all the moves must be made in a fixed time from 15 to 60 minutes; or the time allotted + 60 times any increment is from 15 to 60 minutes. - B2 Play shall be governed by the FIDE Laws of Chess, except where they are overridden by the following Laws of Rapidplay. - B3 Players do not need to record the moves. - B4 Once each player has completed three moves, no claim can be made regarding incorrect piece placement, orientation of the chessboard or clock setting.
+- A.1 A 'Rapidplay' game is one where either all the moves must be made in a fixed time of at least 15 minutes but less than 60 minutes for each player; or the time allotted + 60 times any increment is at least 15 minutes, but less than 60 minutes for each player. - A.2 Players do not need to record the moves. - A.3 Where there is adequate supervision of play, (for example one arbiter for at most three games) the Competition Rules shall apply. - A.4 Where supervision is inadequate the Competition Rules shall apply, except where they are overridden by the following Laws of Rapidplay: - a.
+Once each player has completed three moves, no claim can be made regarding incorrect piece placement, orientation of the chessboard or clock setting.

-In case of reverse king and queen placement castling with this king is not allowed. - B5 The arbiter shall make a ruling according to Article 4 (The act of moving pieces), only if requested to do so by one or both players. - An illegal move is completed once the opponent's clock has been started.
+In case of reverse king and queen placement castling with this king is not allowed.

+- b.
+The arbiter shall make a ruling according to Article 4 (The act of moving the pieces), only if requested to do so by one or both players. - c.
+An illegal move is completed once the opponent's clock has been started.
 The opponent is then entitled to claim that the player completed an illegal move before the claimant has made his move.
 Only after such a claim, shall the arbiter make a ruling.
-However, if both Kings are in check or the promotion of a pawn is not completed, the arbiter shall intervene, if possible.

-- B7 The flag is considered to have fallen when a player has made a valid claim to that effect.
-The arbiter shall refrain from signalling a flag fall. - B8 To claim a win on time, the claimant must stop both clocks and notify the arbiter.
-For the claim to be successful the claimant's flag must remain up and his opponent's flag down after the clocks have been stopped. - B9 If both flags have fallen, the game is drawn.
+However, if both Kings are in check or the promotion of a pawn is not completed, the arbiter shall intervene, if possible. - d.
+1. The flag is considered to have fallen when a player has made a valid claim to that effect.
+The arbiter shall refrain from signalling a flag fall, but he may do so if both flags have fallen. - 2.
+To claim a win on time, the claimant must stop both clocks and notify the arbiter.
+For the claim to be successful, the claimant's flag must remain up and his opponent's flag down after the clocks have been stopped. - 3.
+If both flags have fallen as described in (1) and (2), the arbiter shall declare the game drawn.

-C. Blitz
+B. Blitz

-- C1 A 'blitz' game is one where all the moves must be made in a fixed time of less than 15 minutes for each player; or the allotted time + 60 times any increment is less than 15 minutes. - C2 Play shall be governed by the Rapidplay Laws as in Appendix B except where they are overridden by the following Laws of Blitz.

-The Articles 10.2 and B6 do not apply. - C3 An illegal move is completed once the opponent's clock has been started.
+- B.1 A 'blitz' game' is one where all the moves must be made in a fixed time of less than 15 minutes for each player; or the allotted time + 60 times any increment is less than 15 minutes. - B.2 Where there is adequate supervision of play, (one arbiter for one game) the Competition Rules and Appendix A.2 shall apply. - B.3 Where supervision is inadequate the following shall apply: - a.
+Play shall be governed by the Rapidplay Laws as in Appendix A except where they are overridden by the following Laws of Blitz. - b.
+Article 10.2 and Appendix A.4.c do not apply. - c.
+An illegal move is completed once the opponent's clock has been started.
 The opponent is entitled to claim a win before he has made his own move.
-However, if the opponent cannot checkmate the player's king by any possible series of legal moves with the most unskilled counterplay, then the claimant is entitled to claim a draw before he has made his own move.
-Once the opponent has made his own move, an illegal move cannot be corrected.
+However, if the opponent cannot checkmate the player's king by any possible series of legal moves, then the claimant is entitled to claim a draw before he has made his own move.
+Once the opponent has made his own move, an illegal move cannot be corrected unless mutually agreed without intervention of an arbiter.